 Hit the Trail With Your Spinone

 Hiking is a fantastic exercise and a perfect way to enjoy nature for Spinoni and humans alike.
 Spinoni make great companions on the trail and watching them take in the sights, sounds, and smell of the great outdoors is wonderful to see.
 Take your Spinone on your next hike and you won’t be disappointed.
-It’s part of Spinone Life.
+Hiking is a great part of Spinone Life.